-Piney Falls State Natural Area is a 1.6 mile moderately trafficked loop trail located near Grandview, TN that features a waterfall.
+Piney Falls State Natural Area is a 1.6 mile moderately trafficked loop trail located near Grandview, Tennessee that features a waterfall.
 The trail is rated as moderate and primarily used for hiking and nature trips.

 Very beautiful - many colors of Fall leaves but absolutely no waterfall due to very dry late summer.
 Was interesting to walk on dry rock riverbed though!